-New Zealand First MPs close ranks before caucus meeting this morning
+Winston Peters lies low and New Zealand First MPs close ranks before caucus meeting this morning

 The Electoral Commission said at the time it was looking into the matter.

-Yesterday, the Commission said it was referring the matter to the Police; the Police said it was referring the matter to the SFO.
+Yesterday, the commission said it was referring the matter to the Police; the Police said they were referring the matter to the SFO.

-In response to this, NZ First Leader Winston Peters said the party would review the way it handles its party donations.
+In response to this, Peters said the party would review the way it handles its party donations.

 After for details of this review, Martin said she did not know.